hiroshimamiya/EPIB685/README.md

 ## Assignment 3: Analysis, visualization, and interpretation of time-series and areal data (individual work) (25%)
 **Overview**
   - The primary objective is to understand introductory concepts for geospatial analysis and visualization and the analysis of time-series data.
-  - The secondary objective is to understand challenges associated with spatially and temporally correlated data and perform analysis to account for the dependency of measurement, such as Conditional Autoregressive Model.
+  - The secondary objective is to understand challenges associated with spatially and temporally correlated data.
-  - The main tasks are to generate maps, time plots, autocorrelation function (ACF), and to estimate constrained and non-constrained distributed lag functions, visualization of results related to assumptions, and interpret the results using (largely pre-written) R codes.
+  - The main tasks are to generate maps, time plots, autocorrelation function (ACF), and to estimate constrained and non-constrained distributed lag functions, and visualization of results related to assumptions, and interpret the results using (largely pre-written) R codes.
   - The submission format will be R markdown, copy/pasted results, or latex outputs, all in **pdf format**.
-  - Detailed instructions, codes, and data will be provided before and during lectures in time-series and spatial analysis.
+  - Detailed instructions, codes, and data will be provided before lectures in time-series and spatial analysis.

 **Format**:
   - Submission of pdf file providing results from R studio and written description of findings.